raimohanska/ourboard/README.md

 -   Doesn't have authentication.
 See environment variables below for configuring Google authentication.
 -   Stores uploaded assets (images) on the local filesystem.
 The example script binds the local directory `backend/localfiles` to be used for storage.
 In your own script, you'll probably want to point out a more suitable directory on your server machine.
+-   Uses an absolutely insecure SESSION_SIGNING_KEY.
+Make sure to use a long random string instead.

 ### Environment variables